 Similar to a car muffler, a suppressor traps expanding gas at the muzzle of the gun and allows it to cool, lowering the sound signature of a firearm.
 Contrary to popular belief, suppressors do not completely silence firearms; rather they help to mitigate the potentially dangerous noise associated with firearms.
 Even the most effective suppressors on the smallest calibers reduce the peak sound level of a gunshot to around 110-120 decibel (dB).
 Realistically, suppressors are a useful tool for recreational shooting and hunting, allowing for better hearing protection, reduced recoil, and increased accuracy.

-Suppressors, also known as silencers, are the hearing protection of 21st century sportsmen and women.
-Despite common myths and misconceptions, suppressors do not actually silence host firearms.
-Engineered to reduce the sound signature of a gunshot, minimize felt recoil, and increase accuracy, suppressors are quickly becoming the favored accessory of shooters nationwide.
+Suppressors, also known as silencers, are the hearing protection of 21st-century sportsmen and women.
+Despite common myths and misconceptions, suppressors do not silence host firearms.
+Engineered to reduce the sound signature of a gunshot, minimize felt recoil, and increase accuracy, suppressors are quickly becoming the favored accessory of recreational shooters nationwide.
 They work by trapping the expanding gasses at the muzzle of a firearm, allowing them to slowly cool, in a similar fashion to car mufflers.
 By decreasing the overall sound signature, suppressors help to protect the hearing of recreational shooters, hunters, and hunting dogs around the world.

 Points of Interest

 - Consistent use of suppressors can help reduce noise complaints from residents.

 - Suppressors reduce recoil and muzzle rise, allowing hunters to make quicker and more effective corrections in the field.